jgilbert01/aws-lambda-stream/README.md

 `npm install aws-lambda-stream --save`

 ## Basic Usage
 The following examples show how to implement basic handler functions for consuming events from a Kinesis stream and a DynamoDB Stream.
-A key thing to note is that the code you see here is just the initialization code that quickly sets up the steps in the stream pipeline.
+A key thing to note is that the code you see here is the initialization code that quickly sets up the steps in the stream pipeline.
 The final step, `toPromise` returns a Promise from the handler function.
 Then the promise starts consuming from the stream and the data starts flowing through the steps.
 The data is pulled through the stream, which provides natural _backpressure (see blow)_.
-The promise will resolve only once all the data has passed through all the stream steps.
+The promise will resolve once all the data has passed through all the stream steps or reject when an unhandled error is encountered.

 ### Example: Listener Function
 This example processes a Kinesis stream and materializes the data in a single DynamoDB table.
 The details are explained below.